bloomberg/chromium.bb/native_client_sdk/src/doc/rest-devsite-examples.rst

   Ficus, from the family Moraceae, known as the common fig (or just the fig), anjeer (Iran, Pakistan), and dumur (Bengali).
 Pear
-  The pear is any of several tree and shrub species of genus Pyrus /ˈpaɪrəs/, in the family Rosaceae.
+  The pear is any of several tree and shrub species of genus Pyrus, in the family Rosaceae.

 Notes and Admonitions
 =====================